Performance overview

 Performance and storage improvements

-Performance and storage improvements are rolling out to all Spanner regional and multi-region instance configuration.
-These performance improvements should result in higher throughput and better latency in Spanner nodes in both regional and multi-region instance configurations.
-Increased throughput and storage are available in select instance configurations.
+Performance and storage improvements have rolled out to all Spanner regional, dual-region, and multi-region instance configurations.
 You don't need to make any changes to your application or manually configure anything in your Spanner instances to take advantage of these improvements, which are offered at no additional cost.
+These performance improvements result in higher throughput and better latency in Spanner nodes in all instance configurations.

 Increased performance throughput

-Instance Configuration Type Peak Reads (QPS per region) Peak Writes (QPS total)
+Instance configuration type Peak reads (QPS per region) Peak writes (QPS total) Peak writes using throughput optimized writes (QPS total)

 For information about the performance throughput of these instance configurations, see Performance for typical workloads.